Thanks for subscribing!

 If you’ve been feeling lonely lately, you’re not alone: An estimated one-third of people in industrialized countries are lonely.
 In the United States, it’s so widespread that it was declared a public health crisis this year, which has communities, health agencies, and workplaces wondering how to deal with loneliness.

-In the workplace, lonely employees are three times more likely to underperform, seven times more likely to disengage, five times more likely to miss work due to distress or illness, and twice as likely to consider quitting.
+In the workplace, lonely employees are 1.5 times likelier to be disengaged, between 4 and 6 times more likely to have sleep issues, and 4.5 times more likely to struggle with productivity.
 Because the average person will spend one-third of their life at work, companies are in a unique position to help address the loneliness epidemic.
 When organizations prioritize connection, support, and emotional well-being, they create healthy workplace cultures that nurture and empower their most valuable asset—their employees.

 Signs of loneliness can be tough to spot because some are indicators of other issues as well.
 For example, tiredness and overworking are often surprising symptoms of loneliness.